Consensus-Free Spreadsheet Integration: Introduction

 \section{Introduction}

 As the energy industry moves to model-based software for performing day-to-day engineering tasks, it becomes more and more important to ensure the semantic consistency of models composed of related models (integrated models).
-For example, we don't want errors to propagate from one model to another or to try to integrate models with conflicting requirements (e.g. positive and negative voltage at the same time).
-Commonly, to ensure semantic consistency of integrated models the human subject matter experts that created the input models communicate informally with each other about their respective understandings of the integrated model and check for consistency of the integrated model with respect to their original models (think NASA mission control with its various `functions').
+For example, we don't want errors to propagate from one model to another or to try to integrate models with conflicting requirements (e.g. requiring positive and negative voltages on the same wire at the same time).
+Commonly, to ensure semantic consistency of integrated models the human subject matter experts that created them communicate informally with each other about their respective understandings of the integrated model and check for consistency of the integrated model with respect to their original models (think NASA mission control with its various `functions').
 Although using groups of human experts to certify/construct integrated models works for small numbers of input models, this methodology is both costly and not scalable, because in principle, all the humans may need to communicate with each other (not everything can pass through mission control), and moreover, people may disagree about the meaning of the input and/or integrated models.
-Therefore, to construct/certify engineering models in a scalable way, we must eliminate the need to relate each input model to each other, and we must make sure that when models are merged, the original authors of the models need not be involved.
+Therefore, to construct/certify engineering models in a scalable way, we must make sure that when models are merged, the original authors of the models need not be involved.